rinaalo/auctionSystem/README.md

 # TODO:
-- create an account system (?)
+- when do you create a new channel??
-    - password check
+- when do you close it?
-- do testing!!!!!
+- what is the event loop: respond to messages